zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Liz says, “But if we don’t reach an agreement” – if  we don’t come to a consensus – “we’ll have to come back,” or return, “tomorrow a nd continue our discussions and deliberations.”
 “Deliberations” (deliberation) means usually a careful, slow, detailed consideration of something.
 We talk about a group of people who are deciding whether someone is guilty or innocent of a  crime – we call that group a “jury” (jury) – “deliberating” – that is, they’re m aking their decision carefully and slowly and by thinking and talking a lot about it.

 Derrick says, “You’re right!
 I can’t spend another day in this room.
 I’ve held out long enough.”
 “To hold out” is a two-word phrasal v erb meaning to continue to hold your position or to continue to have a certain  opinion even when the situation is difficult or the situation is dangerou s.
-“To hold out” means to stay where you are or to keep your opinion even though i t is difficult.
+“To hold out” means to stay where you are or to keep your opinion even though it is difficult.

 Derrick says, “I’ve held out long enough.”
 Liz says , “What do you mean?”
 Derrick says, “The only way I’m getting out of here is to c hange sides!”
 “To change sides” (sides) means to change your opinion and join the o ther group – in this case, to join the group with whom you previously disagreed.
 So, Derrick is going to change his mind and change his vote so that the gro up is no longer deadlocked, so that they reach a consensus.